thriveweb/davis-legal/content/pages/home.md

   largeTitle: About
   leftColumn: >-
-    With extensive experience and ongoing academic qualifications, Rob began his career in Queensland and New South Wales in 1979 then worked for many years as a Litigation Solicitor before being called to the Queensland Bar in 2007.
+    With extensive experience and ongoing academic qualifications, Rob began his career in Qld and NSW in 1979 then worked for many years as a Litigation Solicitor practising throughout Qld, NSW, and the ACT, before being called to the Queensland Bar in 2007.
   rightColumn: >-
     Over his career he has been featured in many publications and has served as President of the Queensland Law Society and the Australian Plaintiff Lawyers